-Innovation Career Academy (ICA) provides elective coursework that equips students with valuable skills in STEAM related careers.
+Innovation Career Academy (ICA) provides elective coursework that equips students with valuable skills in STEAM (Science, Technology, Engineering, Arts, Mathematics) related careers.
 The courses are organized into a collection of career pathways.
 Students may take multiple courses in a specific pathway or sample different courses in different pathways to explore different STEAM interests.
 All students are encouraged to try courses in the ICA to help guide them towards a future career interest.
-The ICA Pathways are: Engineering, Architecture and Construction, Audio Visual Communication Arts, Biomedical, Computer Science, Digital Graphic Arts, Drone Innovators, Engineering, Entrepreneurship, Fine Arts, Information Technology, Programming, and Robotics.
+The ICA Pathways are: Advanced Engineering, Architecture and Construction, Audio Visual Communication Arts, Biomedical, Business, Computer Science, Digital Graphic Arts, Drone Innovators, Engineering, Entrepreneurship, Fine Arts, Information Technology, Programming, and Robotics.
 Below is a list of ICA courses offered to Middle School students.
 A wider variety of courses is available with guidance recommendation.
 For a full list of ICA courses, please see the High School academics section.

 Design and Modeling (PLTW): 0.5 credits - Are you interested in creating and building hands-on projects?
 Then this course is for you!
 Discover the design process and develop an understanding of the influence of creativity and innovation in your lives.
 In this Project Lead the Way course you will be challenged and empowered to use and apply what you learn to solve real-world problems by designing and building your own prototypes.
+Guidance Counselor recommendation required.
 Enrollment subject to seat availability.
-Guidance Counselor recommendation required.
-Associated Pathways: Architecture, Construction
+Associated Pathways: Architecture and Construction

 Green Architecture (PLTW): 0.5 credits - In this hands-on, project-based course, students will dive into construction and architectural design.
 You will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
 Explore dimensioning, measuring, and design by building scale model homes and using a 3D architectural design software.
-Associated Pathways: Architecture & Construction.
-Prerequisites: Design & Modeling.
+Associated Pathway: Architecture and Construction.
+Prerequisite: Design and Modeling.

 Schoolyard Ventures Entrepreneurship Boot Camp: 0.25 credits - Schoolyard Ventures,offered to Achievement House students, is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
 Students can earn credit by completing all requirements.
-Associated Pathways: Entrepreneurship
+Associated Pathway: Entrepreneurship

 Schoolyard Ventures Entrepreneurship: 0.75 credits - Schoolyard Ventures provides students with curriculum, workshops, mentorship, and micro-capital to help them launch their own businesses.
 Students are encouraged to experiment with various business ideas and progress in the program at their own pace.
 Instructors and mentors help with this process, as students work to bring their product to market.
+Associated Pathway:

-Associated Pathways: Entrepreneurship.
-Prerequisite - Schoolyard Ventures Entrepreneurship Boot Camp.
+Entrepreneurship Prerequisite: Schoolyard Ventures Entrepreneurship Boot Camp.